bagheria/bagheria.github.io/_pages/Courses.md

 author_profile: true
 ---

 Ayoub develops, coordinates, and instructs a range of courses, delving into the areas of Data Science, Data Analysis and Visualization, Text Mining, and Natural Language Processing.
-He is also the coordinator of the Applied Data Science master profile at Utrecht University since 2021.
+He is also the coordinator of the Applied Data Science master profile at Utrecht University.

 All his teachings is open employing both Python and R programming in data science.
 Beyond his regular curriculum, he extends his expertise through coordinating and leading summer courses as well as dynamic one-day workshops and teaching for professionals (OvP).